facebookincubator/ForgeArmory/docs/ttp-dev.md

 #### Assessment

 It is often necessary for a TTP to test execution requirements, such as whether a necessary environment variable is set, and bail out of the TTP if it is not.
-In this example, if the `AWS_DEFAULT_REGION` environment variable is not set then the TTP returns exit code 1 and no further blocks are executed.
+In this example, if the `AWS_DEFAULT_REGION` environment variable is not set, the TTP returns exit code 1 and no further blocks are executed.

 ```yaml
 steps: